NLBuescher/PokemonEditioNigra/README.md

 make the relationship much more explicit.

 In these cases I've resorted to using "ab" with its meaning of "in respect to".
+An example of this is the sentence "Sunt multae aliae species a Pokémon.", where I've tried to convey the genitive or dative of respect idea that one would expect with this sentence with "a(b)".

 ### Button - Pulsandum